Summer Courses Enrollment Instructions and Materials

 Enrollment Form for Ecuador Summer Programs

-Please download the Summer Program Enrollment Form (you will need Acrobat Reader to open the form, available free from Adobe).
+Please complete the online Summer Program Enrollment Form (hosted by Google).
 The form contains information necessary to prepare sites and staff in Ecuador for your visit, such as diet preferences, contact information and medical concerns.
-Please fill out all the fields, save the completed file and email to Ceiba.
-If you cannot fill in the fields inside a browser window, open the file separately in Acrobat.
-If you have any difficulties with the file, please let us know.
+We use all the information to assure that your host family, lodging and food requests are taken into account at all the sites we visit during the semester.
+Please fill out all the fields, answering all the questions as fully as possible, and then click the submit button to complete the process.
+If you have any difficulties with the online form, please let us know.

 Complete University of Wisconsin Enrollment Requirements